 “Oh, will you tell him?” she blushed, “I don’t know how I would be able to cope with having such a famous father.
 What do you think, Healer Campbell-Price?”

 “I dare to guess that it’s pretty hard to live up to him,” Amelia told them, as she changed the gauze on the ladies leg.
-Waving her wand at the wound so some blue gel settled onto it.
+Waving her wand at the wound so some blue gel settled across it.
 She could sense James stiffen at her words and she fought the urge to smile.

 “You know what dad’s like don’t you, Amelia?”
 James stated, “You and he used to get on really well.”

 “You've met Harry Potter?” the lady asked excitedly, as Amelia finished bandaging up the wound and looked up, waving her wand so the old gauze disintegrated.